Transcend SSD370S 128GB SSD

 - Asus Maximus VIII Ranger courtesy Asus India

 - Asus GTX 960 Strix courtesy Asus India

 - Kingston HyperX Fury DDR4 32GB Dram

 - Thermaltake LCS courtesy Thermaltake India

 Without further ado lets get on to the important part, the benchmarks:

 Anvil’s Storage utilities Benchmark

 Crystal Disk Mark

 The SSD370S from Transcend is a very value oriented drive.
 And I would leave it at that.
 The drive is not meant to top the charts with blazing fast performance and it doesnt.
 This is a drive meant for people who would either like to have a simple SSD to chuck into a system to give it some boost or is someone who is looking for an MLC NAND SSD for whatever reasons.
 The drive fits both the roles pretty nicely and for that, we have to give Transcend their due.

-And to add to the fact Transcend has managed to put the whole package with a premium feel without putting a whole on the consumers pocket for which they deserve some accolades.
+And to add to the fact Transcend has managed to put the whole package with a premium feel without putting a hole on the consumers pocket for which they deserve some accolades.